einzige/sections_rails/README.markdown

     <%= section :hello_world %>

-If your section renders itself completely in JavaScript, you can omit the partial file for this section.
+If your section renders itself completely in JavaScript, you can omit its partial file.
-In this case, _sections_rails_ creates an empty div in the view.
+In this case, the _sections_ command creates an empty div in the view.

     <div class="hello_world"></div>